bretgiddings/faythe/README.md

 ![Passwordless login](images/login3.png)

-Though it would be better for the site to only allow access through the sshgw which can be configured to only accept signed keys.
+However, it would be better for the site to only allow access through an sshgw which can be configured to only accept signed keys with restrictions on what hosts that user/key can access.

 Finally, an example of scp - this too would prompt for password and 2fa if it was the first connection of the day ...